Browse Tax Articles

-If your tips each month total $20 or more, they're taxable income.
-They're subject to Social Security and Medicare tax withholding.
+If your tips each month are $20 or more, they're taxable income.
+They're also subject to Social Security and Medicare tax withholding.

 If you receive $20 or more per month in cash tips, report that income to your employer.
-Your employer will report your tip income on your Form W-2, box 7 (Social Security tips).
+Your employer will report your tip income on your W-2, Box 7 (Social Security tips).

-Since the law assumes an average tip rate of 8%, it expects employees to report tips that total at least 8% of the gross food and drink sales.
+The law assumes an average tip rate of 8%, and it expects employees to report tips at least 8% of the gross food and drink sales.
 (The tip rate might be a lower agreed-upon rate.)

-If the reported tip income is less than 8%, restaurants and bars are required to allocate unreported tip income among their employees.
+The reported tip income might be less than 8%.
+If so, restaurants and bars are required to allocate unreported tip income among their employees.
 This applies to places that usually employ more than 10 employees on a typical business day.

-The employer reports to the IRS the difference between what’s reported in tips and the 8% rate allocated among the employees.
-Your employer will also report this unreported tip income on your W-2, box 8 (Allocated tips).
+The employer reports to the IRS the difference the tips and the 8% rate allocated among the employees.
+Your employer will also report this unreported tip income on your W-2, Box 8 (Allocated tips).

 Report allocated tips on your return unless exceptions apply.
 Report your actual, not allocated, tips if either of these exceptions applies:

-To learn more, see IRS Publication 531: Reporting Tip Income.
+To learn more, see Publication 531: Reporting Tip Income at www.irs.gov.